TobikoData/sqlmesh/docs/quick_start.md

      (VALUES
 ```

-### Plan and Apply the Changes
+### Plan and apply changes
-Once this change is created, we can preview it with plan and understand the impact that it had.
+Once this change is created, we can preview it with plan and understand the impact it had.
 Run `sqlmesh plan dev`.

 ```
 (.env) [user@computer sqlmesh-example]$ sqlmesh plan dev